GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 ```shell
 echo "https://console.cloud.google.com/kubernetes/application/${ZONE}/${CLUSTER}/${NAMESPACE}/${APP_INSTANCE_NAME}"
 ```
-Application does not exposed to external world.
+Application is not exposed to external world.
 To get access to SonarQube run the following command:
 ```bash
     kubectl port-forward \
       --namespace $NAMESPACE \
       svc/$APP_INSTANCE_NAME-sonarqube-svc \
       9000:9000
 ```
-SonarQube will available on `localhost:9000`.
-All interaction with application goes thru `9000` port.
+SonarQube will be available on `localhost:9000`.
+All interaction with application goes  through `9000` port.
 Cli also will be available.

 To get access web-page with default credentials:
 ```bash